 There are immigration implications if you are currently in the UK on a non-Sussex Tier 4 student visa and want to enrol at Sussex (this includes students who have been studying with the International Study Centre).
 If you applied for your current Tier 4 student visa before 5 October 2009 and you still have leave remaining which you want to use to study at Sussex, you will need to obtain permission from the Home Office by completing a Permission to Switch application form (cost £160).
 It will be necessary for Sussex to see proof that you have sent this application before we can enrol you, so please keep a copy of the postage receipt or acknowledgment letter from the Home Office and bring it to registration with you.

 If you applied for your current Tier 4 student visa on or after 5 October 2009, this visa will be tied to your previous Tier 4 sponsor.
 Before we can enrol you at Sussex, we will need to see proof that you have made an application to the Home Office using a University of Sussex CAS.
 You will need to bring your postage receipt or a letter from the Home Office to registration to show you have made this application.
 Please see the Registration Issues section to the left for more information on this.

 Your partner and children may be able to apply to extend their stay with you as dependants.
 For further information refer to our Advice for Families section on the left.
-You can also find more information on the family section of the Home Office website.
+You can also find more information on the Home Office website here.